Saturday, 25 January 2025

 The traditional methods of PDAC screening identify about 10 per cent of cases.
 However, PRISM has remarkably improved, successfully identifying PDAC in 35 per cent of cases.
 This leap in detection rates is a noteworthy achievement in medical diagnostics.

-PRISM’s development is unique because it uses a vast array of electronic records from various US health institutions.
+PRISM’s development is unique because it uses a vast array of electronic health records from various US health institutions.
 The AI was trained on data from over five million patient records, a scale of information unprecedented in this research area.
 According to Kai Jia, a senior author of the paper and PhD candidate at MIT CSAIL, “The model uses routine clinical and lab data to make its predictions, and the diversity of the US population is a significant advancement over other PDAC models.”

 The journey and motivation behind PRISM